-ine options analog cont, nom the command inte, or with outer ine processing. /x Parameter Description /xdatenv:skipN N = number of scans to skip. /xdatcnv:pump For SBE 911 plus , do not output scans if pump status = off. /xdatcnv:nomatch Disable matching of header information to .con or .xmlcon configuration file - program continues to run even if there is a discrepancy in header information.
+and options during box, nom the command mile, or with outer me processing. /x Parameter Description /xdatenv:skipN N = number of scans to skip. /xdatcnv:pump For SBE 911 plus , do not output scans if /xuatchv.pump pump status = off.
+Disable matching of header information to .con or .xmlcon /xdatcnv:nomatch configuration file - program continues to run even if there is a discrepancy in header information.